 A Blog Series on Our Everyday Encounters with Hazardous Waste

 Hazardous waste surrounds us.
-We may not realize it, but toxic, hazardous, and harmful waste objects are part of our everyday encounters.
-They form part of our daily routines of consumption, mobility, work, leisure, and travel.
+We may not realize it, but toxic, hazardous, and harmful waste is part of our everyday encounters.
+It is part of our daily routines of consumption, mobility, work, leisure, and travel.
 We could stumble across a hazardous waste story when watching the news or going shopping.
-Often these stories are hidden from sight, and more often than not, we also choose not to see or care about hazardous waste: the outdated batteries in our trash, our old cell phone in the drawer, let alone the consequences of all those plastic items that we accumulate.
+Often these stories are plain out of sight, and more often than not, we also choose not to see or care about hazardous waste; the outdated batteries in our trash, our old cell phone in the drawer, the insulations of our homes, let alone the consequences of all those plastic items that we accumulate.
+In the blog series "Trash Talks", we explore everyday encounters with hazardous waste material to encourage and inspire you to critically reflect upon the waste that surrounds your daily lives.
+Each post explores a different aspects of how hazardous waste is present in our everyday life, whether we want it, or see it, or not.